neos/fusion-form/README.md

 - Render hidden fields for validation, security and persistence magic
 - Automatically prefix fieldNames for the current request.namespace
 - Overcome limitations as binding of forms to a single object
-- Make the form magic more understandable
+- Clear separation of automation and magic for understandable results
+- Allow explicit overriding of all magic

 **Important Deviations from Fluid Form ViewHelpers**